Merit Based Aid

 What is the period of eligibility for undergraduate students?

 Federal guidelines require the establishment of a maximum time frame, or period of eligibility, during which students can receive federal aid.
 The Financial Aid Office follows the continuance requirements as listed in the Undergraduate Program Catalog.
 A maximum time frame of five years has been established to recognize the fact that some students need up to ten semesters to complete their degree.
-In most cases, State and William & Mary grant funds will be available only for the first four years (8 semesters).
+Students will have 10 semesters of grant aid eligiblity, which will be the total of the semester(s) taken at previous school(s), plus those completed at W&M.

 What is continuation of aid?